 At a Glance

-How can an iconic river corridor be honored by design to equitably provide greenway access in an ecologically meaningful way?
+An iconic river corridor is honored by a design that equitably provides greenway access in an ecologically meaningful way.

 Originating in the southeastern Blue Ridge Mountains, the Chattahoochee River traverses multiple counties as it winds past the Atlanta metropolitan area, providing ecological services, water supply, and recreational opportunities for communities along nearly 100 miles until its confluence with the Flint River.
 While the Chattahoochee River National Recreation Area draws millions of visitors annually, other reaches of the river are less well known and accessible.

 In an effort to redefine the region’s relationship to the Chattahoochee and establish a new vision for its future, the Atlanta Regional Commission, The Trust for Public Land, the City of Atlanta, and Cobb County commissioned a study of 100 miles of the river valley, extending from Lake Lanier to Chattahoochee Bend State Park.
-The purpose of the study is to carefully design a greenway corridor that considers a variety of cultural, ecological, and infrastructure concerns while connecting people to the river that defines and serves the region.
+The study produced a carefully designed greenway corridor that considers a variety of cultural, ecological, and infrastructure concerns while connecting people to the river that defines and serves the region.

-As the ecological design and planning consultant on the team helmed by SCAPE Landscape Architecture, Biohabitats led an ecological assessment of the study area and provided expert advice on the project's vision and environmental regulatory compliance.
-Biohabitats also participated in a variety of public outreach events, including Ecology Studio Hours with local stakeholders, to garner input and support from the community.
+As the ecological design and planning consultant on the team led by SCAPE Landscape Architecture, Biohabitats led the ecological assessment of the study area, advising on project vision and environmental regulatory compliance.
+Biohabitats also participated in public outreach events to garner input and support from the community.

 Chattahoochee River Basin